MonolithInd/update-fw-BC/README.md

 * ipfw -q RULENUM add deny ip from any to table\\(1\\)

 ...choose your own "rule number" for "RULENUM".
 Note : the rule number is different to the table number.
 The "table number" (in this case "1") is a table refrence for storing the bad IP's.
-The "rule number" the the rule that points at this table.
+The "rule number" is the rule that points at this table, lower numbers are higher up in the firewall.

 I recommend using rule nunber 00001 to make sure it's always the first rule and matched first.